Sanne Karlsson: Early life

 Sanne Karlsson was born on 11 November 1985.
-She was raised in Vendelso, Sweden with her three siblings.
+She was raised in Vendelsö, Sweden with her three siblings.
 She learned how to play the piano and began to sing at the age of 9.
 When Sanne was 10, her dad bribed her with a Super NES to go to music lessons, even though her interests laid with horse riding and animals.
 She was accepted into Haninge Music School for singing classes.
 Her first choice for secondary school was Berga Natural Resources, but she didn't want to put music down completely, so she attended Rytmus, one of Sweden's most well renowned music schools.